olegush/async-console-game2/README.md

 # Async console game

-The script using <a href="https://docs.python.org/3/library/curses.html">curses</a>
- module shows in terminal spaceship on a space background with blinking stars.
+The script shows in terminal a spaceship on a space background with blinking stars.
- User has control with arrow keys.
+ User has spaceship control with arrow keys.

+ Game uses <a href="https://docs.python.org/3/library/curses.html">curses</a>
+  module with asynchronous way, based on <a href="https://docs.python.org/3/library/asyncio.html">asyncio</a> library.

 ### How to install